 Ike's shrewd approach to case strategy prompted him to help design and implement a class action analytical tool for the firm that helps clients evaluate current class action issues and plan for the future.

 An active member of the community, Ike serves on the Steering Committee of the Defense Research Institute’s Young Lawyers section.
-He also serves as Secretary on the Board of Directors for the Hennepin County Sheriff Foundation, as a member of the Board of Directors for the Friends of the Minnesota Orchestra, as a mentor with Big Brothers Big Sisters of the Great Twin Cities, and as a member of the firm’s Diversity and Inclusion Committee.
+He also serves as Secretary on the Board of Directors for the Hennepin County Sheriff Foundation and is a member of the firm’s Diversity and Inclusion Committee.

-Outside of work, Ike enjoys being outdoors, riding his motorcycle, reading, and playing with his German Shepherd, Odin.
+Outside of work, Ike enjoys being outdoors, riding his motorcycle and reading.